vsbron/course-react2023-fast-react-pizza/README.md

 - All the changes of pizzas in the cart will update the total price accordingly;
 - Mark your orders with "Priority Status" to get it faster (20% of the price will be added to a total price);
 - Place your order by filling out your details and get an unique order ID;
+- Get your address automatically by clicking Get Position button;
 - Search for your order with an ID to get its current status;

 ## Details